ANTI - BULLYING POLICY

 In order to prevent bullying we endeavour to ensure we promote:

-- Good relationships within the school
+- Happiness and good relationships within the school

 - A positive approach to behaviour where good choices and good role models are recognised and celebrated in class (see behaviour policy)